wp-plugins/static-random-posts-widget/readme.txt

 = Can I provide a translation? =

 Sure.
 Please <a href="http://www.ronalfy.com/contact">contact me</a> to submit your translation.
 If you need assistance on how to work with <strong>po</strong> files, please read my article on <a href="http://weblogtoolscollection.com/archives/2007/08/27/localizing-a-wordpress-plugin-using-poedit/">localizing a WordPress plugin</a>.

-= Is support free? =

-If you're having issues, please use my <a href="http://www.ronalfy.com/contact">contact form</a>.

-If you have special needs, I will let you know if hourly support is necessary.